 United has made United mileage accrual on their own metal and marketed flights very simple: just

 based off how much you spend and what elite status you are at.
-The notable exception are
+The following is the calculation of

 miles accrued on each flight: